Economic Profile of South Bucks

 Tourist Attractions in South Bucks

 There are a variety of tourist attractions in the District.
 Within South Bucks there are the historic houses of Cliveden and Dorney Court with their impressive gardens.
-Other attractions include Bekonscot Model Village at Beaconsfield and Odds Farm Park.
+Other attractions include Bekonscot Model Village & Railway at Beaconsfield and Odds Farm Park.
 There are also several country areas for visitors to enjoy such as Burnham Beeches, Black Park, Langley Park and Denham Country Park and other smaller nature reserves and woodlands.
 In terms of sports facilities there area number of golf courses in the District including two 'pay and play' courses.
 The Authority has three sports facilities, the Beacon Centre,the Evreham Sports Centre at Iver Heath and the Farnham Park all-weather area.
 Angling clubs and a waterski clubs operate on lakes in the Colne Valley Regional Park.
-The Eton/Dorney Rowing Lake, constructed by Eton College, has been selected to host the rowing events for the 2012 London Olympics, and is available to host other international rowing events from time to time.
+The Eton / Dorney Rowing Lake, constructed by Eton College, has been selected to host the rowing events for the 2012 London Olympics, and is available to host other international rowing events from time to time.

 These attractions provide employment for local people such as park wardens and create spin offs for local shops and cafes.
 Therefore the attractions are important to the viability of the local economy and they give impetus to the importance of protecting the Green Belt, not just for residents but for visitors too.